mfgeary/dsan5200-project/README.md

 * `Arrests by Year *` is adult arrest data in DC, sourced from the Metro Police Department, found [here](https://mpdc.dc.gov/node/1379551).
 * `Biannual_Report_*` is data on juvenile arrests in DC, sourced from the Metro Police Department, found [here](https://mpdc.dc.gov/node/208852).

+## Clean Data

+All cleaned data is stored as both `.csv` for easy portability and `.parquet` for efficient storage, column type preservation, and fast reading.
+The cleaned data is stored in the `data/clean/` folder.

+* `adult_arrests_dc` is the cleaned adult arrest data.
+This is the combined version of `Arrests by Year *` files from Metro PD.
+* `crime_dc` is the cleaned crime data from Open Data DC.
+This is the combined version of `Crime_Incidents_in_*` files, filtered to only include motor vehicle thefts.
+    * This can be joined with `adult_arrests_dc` using `ccn` to get detailed data on the arrests associated with each crime.
+* `juvenile_arrests_dc` is the cleaned juvenile arrest data.
+This is the combined version of `Biannual_Report_*`, sourced from Metro PD.
+This data is much less detailed than the adult arrest data due to child privacy laws.
+* `kia_hyundai_thefts` is the cleaned data on car thefts in major US cities, sourced from VICE News at `Motherboard VICE News Kia Hyundai Theft Data - Data`.

 ## Repo Organization

 The repo is organized as follows: